MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 We might try to estimate the time to graduation for Duke undergraduates in the last 5 years by collecting a sample of students.
 All graduates in the last 5 years represent the *population*\index{population}, and graduates who are selected for review are collectively called the *sample*\index{sample}.
 In general, we always seek to *randomly* select a sample from a population.
-The most basic type of random selection is equivalent to how raffles are conducted.
+The most basic type of random selection is equivalent to how raffles are conducted--where each raffle ticket has an equal chance of being selected.
 For example, in selecting graduates, we could write each graduate's name on a raffle ticket and draw 100 tickets.
 The selected names would represent a random sample of 100 graduates.
 We pick samples randomly to reduce the chance we introduce biases.